SSyncropel Docs

 Get-NetTCPConnection -LocalPort 9100

 If the owner is a stale spl, see "stale PID file" below.
-If it's a different program, either stop that program or start the daemon on a different port with --port.
+If it's a different program, either stop that program or start the instance on a different port with --port.

 "Database is locked"